hmehmedagic/SBA-05/README.md

 ### Post
 Required Key:Value Pairs:
-- name:
+- name: string
-- classification:
+- classification: string
-- manufacturer:
+- manufacturer: string
-- part_info:
+- part_info: string
-- url:
+- url: string

 To perform a POST request, users can utilize a tool like Postman.
 They only need to input the URL corresponding to the part they want to add (e.g., for a head: localhost:3000/heads) and provide the necessary key-value pairs.

 I will list an example of a part to add to each section.
 If users wish to add a part, they can refer to the [Armored Core VI](https://armoredcore.fandom.com/wiki/ARMORED_CORE_VI_FIRES_OF_RUBICON/Parts) parts wiki, to keep with the theme.
 Users may try different parts.